kenwals/shinrin-yoku/README.md

 This is a [promotional website](https://kenwals.github.io/shinrin-yoku/) for a forest bathing meetup group, one of its strategies is promote the importance of trees and nature.

-Forest bathing originated in Japan in the 1980s, where it's known as *Shinrin-Yoku*.
-It's the practice of walking in any natural environment and consciously connecting with what’s around you.
+Forest bathing originated in Japan in the 1980s, where it is known as *Shinrin-Yoku*.
+It is the practice of walking in any natural environment and consciously connecting with what’s around you.

 This [site](https://kenwals.github.io/shinrin-yoku/) will hopefully create a community of people who appreciate trees and nature, and maybe wish to learn more about protecting them in their local city.